Financial Aid

 If your residency or student classification status changes, your aid eligibility may be affected.
 If you receive any new or additional aid from any source, your eligibility may be affected.
 Report these changes in writing to the Financial Aid Office as soon as you know of them.
 If these changes do not appear on your Financial Aid Offer, it is your responsibility to report them.

-The office will follow up on changes made and, if necessary, recalculate your eligibility.
-If you are no longer eligible for any part of the aid you have been offered, the Office will work with you to resolve the over award.
+The Financial Aid Office will follow up on changes made and, if necessary, recalculate your eligibility.
+If you are no longer eligible for any part of the aid you have been offered, the Financial Aid Office will work with you to resolve the over award.
 If, however, it is necessary that you repay a portion of your financial aid, you must repay it before you are eligible to receive further aid.

 Verification of Information